Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Rather than avoid teeth cleaning and allowing plaque to build-up more and more, we recommend a cleaning every 6 months.
 This helps us keep an eye on plaque, treat tartar, and give you any necessary feedback to benefit your oral health.

 If you have dental insurance, your routine teeth cleaning and oral examination are typically covered when spaced 6 months apart.
-Otherwise, be sure to check out our monthly payment plans through CareCredit.

 Visiting the dentist every 6 months allows us to catch problems early on, such as tooth decay, gum disease, cavities, or even oral cancer.
 Dealing with these problems early will not only save your oral health, but help you save money in the long run.
 The earlier your problem is diagnosed, the easier it’ll be to treat.